Spain at the Olympics: Canoeing

+Cycling

 Equestrian

 Spain had one competitor in the first equestrian events in 1900, competing in the mail coach event.

 Fencing

 Spain's 1900 Olympic debut included 1 fencer, Mauricio Álvarez de las Asturias Bohorques, 4th Duke of Gor, who competed in each of the 3 weapons' individual amateur events and reached the semifinals (5th to 8th place) in the sabre.